Gluten sensitivity or intolerance is a condition that causes a person to react after ingesting gluten, a protein found in wheat, barley and rye.

 The first step toward diagnosis

 According to the experts, gluten sensitivity should only be diagnosed after first ruling out wheat allergies, celiac disease and gluten ataxia, using blood and other tests that can pinpoint those recognized disorders.
 Second, diagnosis should include testing for AGA antibodies in the blood, though these are not always present.
 Third, there should be improvement in symptoms on a gluten-free diet.

 A real condition

 Though researchers are looking for biomarkers that would definitively diagnose gluten intolerance, they have not yet come up with a specific test.
 Still, gluten intolerance has been recognized as a real condition, after many years of being ignored by the medical community.
 In fact, gluten sensitivity has its own category in a list of gluten-related disorders recently created by a group of international celiac disease experts.

-Researchers found differences between celiac disease and gluten sensitivity in intestinal permeability and genes regulating the immune response in the gut.
-(Intestinal permeability is the ability of the mucosal layer of the digestive tract to prevent bacteria, antigens, and undigested food proteins from seeping through the gastrointestinal barrier.
-Those who have celiac disease often have a high degree of permeability, sometimes called a leaky gut, but the study found that was not the case in those who are gluten sensitive.)
+Researchers found differences between celiac and gluten sensitivity in intestinal permeability and genes regulating the immune response in the gut.
+Intestinal permeability is the ability of the mucosal layer of the digestive tract to prevent bacteria, antigens, and undigested food proteins from seeping through the gastrointestinal barrier.
+Those who have celiac often have a high degree of permeability, sometimes called a leaky gut, but the study found that was not the case in those who are gluten sensitive.

 Currently, the only treatment for gluten intolerance is following a gluten-free diet, which excludes all wheat, barley, rye and cross-contaminated oats.

-About six percent of the US population, or about 18 million people, have gluten sensitivity, according to the celiac center, compared to 1 percent who have celiac disease.
+About 6 percent of the U.S. population, or about 18 million people, have gluten sensitivity, according to the celiac center, compared to 1 percent who have celiac disease.

 This material is not intended to provide medical advice, which should be obtained directly from a physician.